xdefine1x/DNS-Server/README.md

 # Compiling on Windows

-To compile this app on Windows, you will need to run these two commands:
+To compile this app on Windows, you will need to run these two commands (Important: Pyinstaller currently fails to build with Python 3.8, use Python 3.7.5):
 >pip install dnslib requests pyinstaller

 Once it's done installing, run:
 >pyinstaller RiiConnect24-DNS-Server_v1.0.spec
-Important: Pyinstaller currently fails to build with Python 3.8, use Python 3.7.5

 | Tip: You may need to edit RiiConnect24-DNS-Server_v1.0.spec so compiling process works on your computer.